An Epic European Road Trip: A Photographer's Guide to 5 Weeks of Nature & City Adventures through Ireland, Portugal, France & Italy

 Tue, Aug 26th: FLORENCE FOOD EXPLORATION

-• Relax morning, walking day with lunch at La Grotta Toscana for the famous florentine steak.
+Relax morning (after a big night after the cooking class haha), walking day with lunch at La Grotta Toscana for the famous florentine steak.
 We used ‘The Fork’ app to book with 50% off which makes a huge difference when eating out in Europe.

 Wed, Aug 27th: Florence to Milan & City Exploration

-Thur, Aug 28th: Milan to Brisbane (Travel Day)
+Thur, Aug 28th: Milan to Brisbane (Travel Day HOME)

-• Travel: A taxi took us from our apartment to Milan Malpensa Airport for our Cathay Pacific flight (CX234 to CX157) home to Brisbane.
+Travel: A taxi took us from our apartment to Milan Malpensa Airport for our Cathay Pacific flight home to Brisbane.

 A Photographer's Travel Tips & Summary